Updated: Mar 21

 As the upstairs hallway clock struck its third chime of the thirteenth hour, I let my eyelids creep open.
 I was lying in wait to catch someone…or something.

 Time works differently inside my home, The Overmorrow.
 A lot of things work differently.
 Spirits are invited in and allowed to roam.
 Seances are a norm.
 Even the occasional daemon takes up temporary residence.
-Not like the kind from The Exorcist, but the kind that you never hear anything about; the helpful ones that work with the darker deities, with no particular penchant towards good or evil, but more or less hanging around to assist and help define a witch's character or personality.
-We’re a house of Hexe—witches of the German variety—where grey magic prevails.
-We don’t live by the Wiccan Rede, there is no rule of three for our kind.
+Not like the kind from The Exorcist , but the kind that you never hear anything about; the helpful ones that work with the darker deities, with no particular penchant towards good or evil, but more or less hanging around to assist and help define a witch's character or personality.
+Oh yeah, by the way, we’re a house of Hexe—witches of the German variety—where grey magic prevails.
+More than five generations of Hexe have lived here, and currently that would include me, my mother, and my great-aunt.
+We don’t live by the Wiccan Rede: there is no rule of three for our kind.

 The Overmorrow is a rambling beauty originally built around 1780 with a renovation in 1855 and rests at the end of a quiet street in a small yet bustling historic town.
 Behind the house’s wrought iron gated back yard, sparkling pool, and expansive garden complete with greenhouse, lies the Overmorrow Woods.
 They’re rumored in town to be extensively haunted.
 The rumors are absolutely correct.